On Tuesday night, President Barack Obama delivered his sixth State of the Union, and the first with Republicans controlling both houses of Congress.

 “Our economy is growing and creating jobs at the fastest pace since 1999,” he said.
 “Over the past five years, our businesses have created more than 11 million new jobs.
 Our manufacturers have added almost 800,000 new jobs.
 But there are also millions of Americans who work in jobs that didn't even exist ten or twenty years ago - jobs at companies like Google, and eBay and Tesla."

-The president didn’t miss an opportunity, however, to take a crack at the Keystone XL pipeline.
+The president didn’t miss an opportunity, however, to take a crack at the controversial Keystone XL pipeline.

 "Twenty-first century businesses need 21st century infrastructure - modern ports, stronger bridges, faster trains and the fastest internet,” Obama said.
 "Democrats and Republicans used to agree on this.
 So let's set our sights higher than a single oil pipeline."